-Canadian nationals who commute may attend on a part-time or full-time basis, while all other international students must attend on a full-time basis to maintain their visa status.
+Canadian nationals who commute from Canada may attend on a part-time or full-time basis, while all other international students must attend on a full-time basis to maintain their visa status.
+Part-time students are not eligible for the same full-time F1 visa benefits.

 All international students, including Canadians, must report to the records office within the first week of each semester for an international student check-in; failure to do so could jeopardize the student's visa status.